-4.01 Governing Board Approval
+4.02 Institutional Approval

-4.01.01 A governing board may act to approve a new degree program before or after the Department's approval of the program or endorsement of the program's fit with the institution's statutory role and mission.
+4.02.01 A governing board may act to approve a new academic program before or after the Department's approval of the program or endorsement of the program's fit with the institution's statutory role and mission.

-4.01.02 The governing board shall formally notify the Department of its approval of a new or substantively modified degree program immediately following board action.
+4.02.02 The governing board shall formally notify the Department of its approval of a new or substantively modified academic program immediately following board action.
 The Department requests that new program proposals be sent by the institution's or system's representative on Academic Council (or their designee) to the Department staff who facilitate Academic Council.
 Institutions should follow their normal process to ensure compliance with any applicable federal regulations as well as any accreditation requirements.